 - Debswana HIV/AIDS Policy

-UNDER THE KIMBERLEY PROCESS, ROUGH DIAMONDS CAN ONLY BE EXPORTED AND IMPORTED WHEN ACCOMPANIED BY A CERTIFICATE FROM THE EXPORTING COUNTRY.
+UNDER THE KIMBERLEY PROCESS, ROUGH DIAMONDS CAN ONLY BE EXPORT AND IMPORT WHEN ACCOMPANIED BY A CERTIFICATE FROM THE EXPORTING COUNTRY

-The Kimberley Process stipulates that all rough diamonds are sealed in tamper-resistant containers and must have forgery resistant conflict free certificates with unique serial numbers, each time they cross an international border.
+The Kimberley Process stipulates that all rough diamonds are to be seal in tamper-resistant containers and must have forgery-resistant conflict-free certificates with unique serial numbers, each time they cross an international border.

 Any individual importing or exporting rough diamonds between Kimberley Process participants without a certificate is breaking the law and will be prosecuted by the appropriate government.